 My research, like my teaching, is informed by my personal history.
 An Indian national, I grew up in Bombay and Delhi.
 I work on questions of gender, development, identity, and postcoloniality/globalization in South Asia.
 I was Editor of Rethinking Marxism from August 2009 - July 2013 and remain an active member of its editorial board.
-I am currently an elected member of the Governing Board of the Cultural Studies Association (US).
+I completed two terms as an elected member of the Governing Board of the Cultural Studies Association (US) in May 2015.
 I twice served as an elected board member for the International Association for Feminist Economics, and acted as the convener/co-convener for the Feminist Pre-conference at the South Asian conference (Madison, WI) from 2005-2009.

 “Empowering Work?
 Bargaining Models Reconsidered.”
 In D. Barker and E. Kuiper eds.
 Toward a Feminist Philosophy of Economics.
 London: Routledge, 2003.